paulkarpenko/us-code-ui/uscode/title-33-navigation-and-navigable-waters/chapter-036-water-resources-development.md

 (5) will not adversely affect the use, management, or protection of existing Federal, State, or tribal water rights.

-**(b) Consultation** Before proceeding with any proposed uprating under subsection (a) of this section, the Secretary shall provide affected State, tribal, and Federal agencies with a copy of the proposed determinations under subsection (a) of this section.
+**(b) Consultation** Before proceeding with any proposed uprating under subsection (a), the Secretary shall provide affected State, tribal, and Federal agencies with a copy of the proposed determinations under subsection (a).
 If the agencies submit comments, the Secretary shall accept those comments or respond in writing to any objections those agencies raise to the proposed determinations.

 **(c) Use of funds provided by preference customers** In carrying out this section, the Secretary may accept and expend funds provided by preference customers under Federal law relating to the marketing of power.